oleksii-openproject/openproject/docs/contributions-guide/give-back-to-community/README.md

 ---
 sidebar_navigation:
-  title: Give back to community
+  title: Give back to Community
   priority: 700
-description: Guide on how to contribute to OpenProject community
+description: Guide on how to contribute to OpenProject Community
 keywords: community, review, video, blog, contribution
 ---

-# Give back to community
+# Give back to Community

-OpenProject thrives on the strength and engagement of its community.
+OpenProject thrives on the strength and engagement of its Community.
 Beyond coding or documentation, there are many ways you can help spread the word, share your experiences, and inspire others to adopt and use OpenProject effectively.

 ## Share your experience